bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit1.md

 {: .block-warning }

-To pass the border you imperatively need to hold a valid visa for the period of your academic visit.
-Pay much attention to the number of entries you need while applying for the visa and the number of entries that have been granted once the visa is issued.
+To cross the border you imperatively need to hold a valid visa for the period of your academic visit.
+Pay attention to the number of entries you need while applying for the visa and the number of entries that have been granted once the visa is issued.
 In particular, any trip to Hong Kong, Macau, or Taiwan is an exit from mainland China.
 Hence, if you take a day break in Hong Kong